sanjar-notes/nodejs/home/4_resource_itineraries/1_codevolution_nodejs_beginners/1_Definition_of_Node_js/5_Nodejs_overview.md

 - **lib** - contains JS code (functions, classes) that apps will use.
 	- OS level functions - `fs`, `http`
 	- utility functions
-	- This is the final component that faces the application code.
+	- This is the final component that faces the application (JS) code.

 ![](../../../../assets/5_Nodejs_overview-image-3-e0590904.png)

 Note:
-- Unlike the browser runtime, the Node.js does not implement `window`, `document` or other "browser APIs", since it's does no tasks of that need these.
+- Unlike the browser runtime, the Node.js does not implement `window`, `document` or other "browser APIs", since it's does no tasks of that could need these.

 ## Summary